alexandruvalentin/Citizfied/TEST.md

     - **READ**: The 'read' functionality was tested by verifying that the generated data is being correctly displayed in the right section. :heavy_check_mark:
     - **UPDATE**: The 'update' functionality was tested by editing the current user's reviews and by updating their Display Name from their profile page.
 No issues found :heavy_check_mark:
     - **DELETE**: The 'delete' functionality was tested by deleting items uploaded by the current user.
 Clicking on the trash icon will trigger a prompt message which will complete the action upon approval.

+## Testing Compatibility
+  - ### Responsiveness
+    - Responsiveness was explored and tested using DevTools and on a wide variety of devices of different sizes, in both portrait and landscape, in order to detect any issue.
+No issues were found; elements align correctly in space, none being obstructed.
+In conclusion, the website is fully responsive. :heavy_check_mark:

+  - ### OS Test
+    - Desktop
+    > Testing was done on Windows 7 and Windows 10.
+Features appear to be functional from top to bottom.
+Buttons, links, slider and forms are all working correctly.
+No overflow, overlay or error messages encountered.
+In conclusion, the website is desktop system-cross compatible.
+    - Mobile
+    > Testing was done on Android 10, iOS 13 and iOS 14.
+Features appear to be functional from top to bottom.
+Buttons, links, slideshow gallery and contact form, all work correctly.
+No overflow, overlay or error messages encountered.
+In conclusion, the website is mobile system-cross compatible.

+  - ### Devices test
+    > Testing was done on ASUS TUF FX705G, Galaxy S20, iPhone 7/8/11/12/12 Pro and iPad Pro 12.9 2020.
+Features appear to be functional from top to bottom.
+Buttons, links, slider and forms are all working correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is platform-cross compatible.

+  - ### Browser test
+    > The website was tested on Google Chrome, Firefox, Safari and Microsoft Edge.
+Browser versions were all up to date.
+Further testing was done using [BrowserLing](https://www.browserling.com/).
+Features appear to be functional from top to bottom.
+Buttons, links, slider and forms are all working correctly.
+No overflow, overlay or error messages encountered.
+Everything falls into place in space.
+In conclusion, the website is browser-cross compatible.